Lecsó

 Originally a Serbian dish, lecsó (LET-choh) has been fully assimilated into the Magyar kitchen.
 This simple pepper and tomato ragout is served both as a side dish and as an appetizer in Hungary.
 It is an essential component of many Hungarian dishes.
 A preserved version is also used in recipes as a substitute for fresh tomatoes and peppers when they are not in season.

-- Peppers (see variations), seeds and ribs removed, chopped -- 2-3 pounds
+Peppers (see variations), seeds and ribs removed, chopped — 2 or 3 pounds

 - Heat the lard or oil in a large pot over medium-high flame.
-Add the onions and sauté until translucent and starting to brown.
-Add the garlic and sauté for another 1-2 minutes.
+Add the onions and saute until translucent and starting to color.
+Add the garlic and saute for another 1 to 2 minutes.
 Remove from heat and stir in the paprika until well blended.

 - Try using a variety of peppers in this dish for a more interesting flavor.
 A mix of red and green bell peppers will suffice in a pinch.
 But if you can find Italian frying peppers, Hungarian wax peppers or banana peppers, they're ideal.
 One or two hot cherry peppers will add a little spice.

-- Add 1-2 sliced smoked sausages along with the peppers and tomatoes if you like.
+- Add 1 to 2 sliced smoked sausages along with the peppers and tomatoes if you like.

 - Serve with fried eggs for a wholesome breakfast.
 Or over rice or polenta for a simple lunch or supper.